 Excited to get growing?
 Us too!
-We’re in it together, so sign-up for our bi-weekly bulletin on the ins and outs of growing food, helpful garden reminders, resources, volunteer opportunities, FAQ’s, and stories from your garden.
+We’re in it together, so sign-up for our occasional newsletter on the ins and outs of growing food, helpful garden reminders, resources, volunteer opportunities, FAQ’s, and stories from your garden.

 We will be updating this page regularly so make sure to check back!

 Let’s Grow Food is here for you!
 Have resources to share, burning questions, want to volunteer, special requests or just want to say hi?
 Email Constance at email@example.com